nastradacha/personal-assistant-dashboard/USER_STORIES.md

 - [x] I can disable a task instance for today (e.g. cancel gym).
 - [x] Adjusted times are saved and reflected on the dashboard.
 - [x] Adjustments affect only that day, not the underlying template.
+- [x] I can add a one-off task instance directly into today's schedule (e.g. unexpected work request) and it appears alongside other tasks.

 ---